Skip to main content

 Speed Index (s)7.316.122.362.02

 Remodeling Lighthouse mobile distributions.
-Performance score, Largest Contentful Paint, Cumulative Layout Shift across 146 contractor websites Site Inspected
+Performance score, Largest Contentful Paint, Cumulative Layout Shift across 146 contractor websites inspected

 Remodeling brands.
 Lighthouse mobile distributions.
 Box plot shows Q1 to Q3; the red bar is median, the dark diamond is mean.
 Green shading marks Google's "good" range, light red marks "poor."
 Download PNG Free for editorial use with credit to Fervor Studio.